 Our town also has a lot to offer in itself, whether you’re looking for culture, nature, social history, shopping, eating or drinking.
 With its bus and train links you don’t even need to use a car.

-Our 7th Walking Festival offers an opportunity to explore this wonderful town, with its roots embedded so deeply in the peaceful landscapes that surround it.
+Our 8th Walking Festival offers an opportunity to explore this wonderful town, with its roots embedded so deeply in the peaceful landscapes that surround it.
 The festival has something for everyone regardless of his or her walking capabilities.
-And while you are here, why not stay on a few extra days and visit the nearby castles, gardens, or simply use one of the many published walking guide books to self-guide yourself around our beautiful part of Cumbria.
+And while you are here, why not stay on a few extra days and visit the nearby castles, gardens, or simply use one of the many published guide books to take a trip on your own around our beautiful part of Cumbria.